Stdarg.h: Type safety

 Some C implementations provide C extensions that allow the compiler to check for the proper use of format strings and sentinels.
 Barring these extensions, the compiler usually cannot check whether the unnamed arguments passed are of the type the function expects, or convert them to the required type.
 Therefore, care should be taken to ensure correctness in this regard, since undefined behavior results if the types do not match.
-For example, if the expected type is int *, then a null pointer should be passed as (int *)NULL.
-Writing just NULL would result in an argument of type either int or void *, neither of which is correct.
+For example, if the expected type is int*, then a null pointer should be passed as (int*)NULL.
+Writing just NULL would result in an argument of type either int or void*, neither of which is correct.
 Another consideration is the default argument promotions applied to the unnamed arguments.
 A float will automatically be promoted to a double.
 Likewise, arguments of types narrower than an int will be promoted to int or unsigned int.
 The function receiving the unnamed arguments must expect the promoted type.

-GCC has an extension that checks the passed arguments: